Annual Security Report

 Crime Prevention Workshops

 The University of San Francisco offers many programs designed to inform students and employees about campus security procedures and practices.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own security and for the security of others on campus.
-Crime Prevention Programs on personal safety and security are sponsored throughout the year by various University departments, including Public Safety, Koret Health and Recreation Center, Human Resources, Student Housing and Residential Education, Counseling and Psychology Services, Health Promotion Services, Gender and Sexuality Center, and the Office of Student Conduct Rights and Responsibilities.
+Crime Prevention Programs on personal safety and security are sponsored throughout the year by various university departments, including Public Safety, Koret Health and Recreation Center, Human Resources, Student Housing, Community Living, Counseling and Psychology Services, Health Promotion Services, Gender and Sexuality Center, and the Office of Student Conduct, Rights and Responsibilities.
 Topics include personal safety and crime prevention, sexual assault awareness, alcohol and drug awareness, self-defense, and fire safety and prevention.

 Crime Prevention and personal safety workshops are offered at least three times a semester (during fall and spring), and presentations frequently involve experts from public and private organizations.
 Additionally, new employee orientation includes the distribution of crime prevention and fire safety materials to all new employees.